7/3/2014 8:52:30 AM

 Equities traded in a tight range and when the closing bell rang, the Dow closed modestly lower, the S&P-500 closed modestly higher and the NASDAQ-100 closed with a somewhat modest fractional gain.
 All equity indexes we regularly monitor closed above their 20-, 50-, and 200-Day Moving Averages (DMAs).
 All have a BULLISH BIAS and are in uptrend states.
 The Bank Index (KBE 33.47 -0.24) and Regional Bank Index (KRE 40.46 -0.37) were the hardest hit of the equity indexes we regularly monitor with some indexes recording modest gains and some modest losses.
 Longer Term Bonds (TLT 111.08 -1.10) fell one percent closing below its 20- and 50-DMAs and remaining in a trading state.
 It maintains a NEUTRAL BIAS.
 Trading volume was the same as on Tuesday with a light 560M shares traded on the NYSE.
 Trading volume on the NASDAQ fell to light with 1.578B shares traded.

-In addition to the crude oil inventory report, there were three economic reports
+In addition to the crude oil inventory report, there were three economic reports of interest released:

 • MBA Mortgage Index for last week fell -0.2%